Characterizing the Impact of Active Queue Management on Speed Test Measurements: Methodology

 For throughput limits, we consider the values between 100 Mbps and 1Gbps in steps of 100 Mbps, representing popular modern residential speeds.
 Similar to AQM algorithm, we configure rate limiting using \texttt{tc} and the Hierarchy Token Bucket algorithm in the router.
 We set the rate parameter to the respective throughput limit and we evaluate the setups with and without burst shaping enabled.
 When burst shaping is enabled, we set the \texttt{ceil} parameter to 1.6$\times$ the baserate, the \texttt{burst} parameter to 15KB, and the \texttt{cburst} parameter to 30KB.
-The respective values for \texttt{ceil} was chosen based on the common practice of setting ceil = 1.2$\times$ to 2$\times$ rate depending on expected link utilization and burstiness, making 1.6$\times$ a balanced heuristic between fairness and flexibility \cite{floyd2001tcp}.
+The respective values for \texttt{ceil} were chosen based on the common practice of setting ceil = 1.2$\times$ to 2$\times$ rate, making 1.6$\times$ a balanced heuristic between fairness and flexibility \cite{floyd2001tcp}.
 For the \texttt{burst} and \texttt{cburst} parameters, we follow the practices suggested in the \texttt{tc} manual \cite{tc_manpage}, which recommend setting these values to accommodate for few hundred milliseconds of bursty traffic.
-This allows us enough burst sustain TCP data transmission and avoid jitter without getting excessively aggressive at the given shaping rate.
+This allows sustaining TCP data transmission and avoiding jitter without getting excessively aggressive at the given shaping rate.

 We also experiment with introducing artificial delay to the interface connecting hosts in order to emulate the typical communication latency on the Internet.
 Initially, we configure the router interface to introduce such delay using the \texttt{tc netem} command.
 However, in our testing we detect that the CPU-intensive nature of this algorithm saturates the router and makes performance highly unstable.
 To address this, we allow for optionally adding the delay in the server with a \texttt{netem} discipline acting over the outgoing traffic using Linux \texttt{tc} and \texttt{IFB} (Intermediate Functional Block) device.
 Since Linux \texttt{tc} \texttt{netem} can only shape outbound traffic, an IFB device is used to redirect incoming packets so they can be shaped as if they were outgoing.
 However, we observed that adding such latency merely offsets the latency measurements by a constant factor, without affecting throughput or relative latency under load.
 Therefore, in this paper we only present results without added latency.